dacorvo/tensorsandbox/cifar10/README.md

 Finally, I used trainable variables moving averages instead of raw values, and it gave me the extra missing accuracy to match the tutorial performance: 81,4%.

+## Further experiments

+The plan is to experiment further with different models:
+- ALexNet-style models that combine convolutional and dense layers,
+- NiN networks that remove dense layers altogether,
+- SqueezeNets that parallelize convnets,
+- Inception nets.

+Also, examine how these models can be compressed using:
+- iterative pruning,
+- quantization.